 As a homeowner or remodeling contractor, you are probably aware that flooring underlayments that can provide a diverse range of benefits.
-From moisture protection to support for tongues and grooves, your home stands to gain a lot from underlayments.
+From moisture protection to support for tongue and groove connections, your home stands to gain a lot from underlayments.
 Many premium options today offer acoustical protection, which may mean the price tag will be a little higher.
 Many consumers discover that the benefits far outweigh the additional cost.
 Before potentially choosing an inferior product, be sure to find a sound-reducing underlayment that is tested to provide quality results.
-Sure, you can spend less, but remember that the long-term stressors associated with multi-family properties can impact your wellbeing.
+Sure, you can spend less, but remember that the long-term stressors associated with multi-family properties can impact your well-being.
 Even a single-family home may leave you up at night listening to loud footsteps!

 When you are installing laminate planks to enhance the quality of your home, it’s vital to find a laminate underlayment that has a high enough acoustical rating to insulate against sound transference.
-Eco Cork Foam is here to deliver amazing acoustical performance for apartments, hotels, condos and more.
+Eco Cork Foam is here to deliver amazing acoustical performance for apartments, hotels, condos, and more.
 We like to boast that we have the best underlayment for laminate flooring, and the lab results back up our claims.

 Sound can play a major part in you or your client’s quality of life.
-Today, we’ll take a scientific approach to explaining the value of our laminate underlayment.
+Today, we’ll take a scientific approach to explain the value of our laminate underlayment.
 After learning about the stressors that floor impacts and footsteps can have on your health, be sure to pick up ECF at your local Home Depot or order it on www.homedepot.com to hear the difference!

 Effects of Sound on the Body

 It can be fairly simple to explain what happens to us when we hear a sudden loud noise from a neighbor — surprise, normally followed by irritation.
-However, in order to quantify the results of this annoyance on the human body, researchers look to a few key measurements:
+However, to quantify the results of this annoyance on the human body, researchers look to a few key measurements: